-- Concrete cylinder molds: conforming to AASHTO M 205 with a length equal to twice the diameter.
+- Concrete cylinder molds: Conforming to AASHTO M 205 with a length equal to twice the diameter.
 Standard specimens shall be 150 mm (6 in.) by 300 mm (12 in.) cylinders.
 Mold diameter must be at least three times the maximum aggregate size unless wet sieving is conducted according to the FOP for WAQTC TM 2.
-Agency specifications may allow cylinder molds of 100 mm (4 in.) by 200 mm (8 in.) when the nominal maximum aggregate size does not exceed 25 mm (1 in.). - Beam molds: rectangular in shape with ends and sides at right angles to each other.
+Agency specifications may allow cylinder molds of 100 mm (4 in.) by 200 mm (8 in.) when the nominal maximum aggregate size does not exceed 25 mm (1 in.). - Beam molds: Rectangular in shape with ends and sides at right angles to each other.
 Must be sufficiently rigid to resist warpage.
 Surfaces must be smooth.
-Molds shall produce length no more than 1.6 mm (1/16") shorter than that required (greater length is allowed).
+Molds shall produce length no more than 1.6 mm (1/16 in.) shorter than that required (greater length is allowed).
 Maximum variation from nominal cross section shall not exceed 3.2 mm (1/8 in.).
 Ratio of width to depth may not exceed 1:5; the smaller dimension must be at least 3 times the maximum aggregate size.
 Unless otherwise noted in specifications, beam molds for casting specimens in the field shall result in specimens having width and depth of not less than 150 mm (6 inches).
-Specimens shall be cast and hardened with the long axes horizontal. - Standard tamping rod: 16 mm (5/8 in.) in diameter and approximately 600 mm (24 in.) long, having a hemispherical tip for preparing 150mm (6 in.) x 300 mm (12 in.) cylinders - Small tamping rod: 10 mm (3/8 in.) diameter and approximately 305 mm (12 in.) long, having a hemispherical tip for preparing 100 mm (4 in.) x 200 mm (8 in.) cylinders - Vibrator: at least 7000 vibrations per minute, with a diameter no more than 1⁄4 the diameter or width of the mold and at least 75 mm (3 in.) longer than the section being vibrated for use with low slump concrete - Scoop - Trowel or float - Mallet: with a rubber or rawhide head having a mass of 0.57 ± 0.23 kg $(1.25 \pm 0.5 \text{ lb.})$ - Rigid base plates and cover plates: may be metal, glass, or plywood - Initial curing facilities: temperature-controlled curing box or enclosure capable of maintaining the required range of 16 to 27°C (60 to 80°F) during the entire initial curing period (for concrete with compressive strength of 40 Mpa (6000 psi) or more, the temperature shall be 20 to 26°C (68 to 78°F).
-As an alternative, sand or earth for initial cylinder protection may be used provided that the required temperature range is maintained and the specimens are not damaged. - Thermometer: capable of registering both maximum and minimum temperatures during the initial cure
+Specimens shall be cast and hardened with the long axes horizontal. - Standard tamping rod: 16 mm (5/8 in.) in diameter and approximately 600 mm (24 in.) long, having a hemispherical tip for preparing 150mm (6 in.) x 300 mm (12 in.) cylinders. - Small tamping rod: 10 mm (3/8 in.) diameter and approximately 305 mm (12 in.) long, having a hemispherical tip for preparing 100 mm (4 in.) x 200 mm (8 in.) cylinders. - Vibrator: At least 7000 vibrations per minute, with a diameter no more than 1⁄4 the diameter or width of the mold and at least 75 mm (3 in.) longer than the section being vibrated for use with low slump concrete. - Scoop: a receptacle of appropriate size so that each representative increment of the concrete sample can be placed in the container without spillage. - Trowel or float - Mallet: With a rubber or rawhide head having a mass of $0.57 \pm 0.23$ kg $(1.25 \pm 0.5 \text{ lb.})$ . - Rigid base plates and cover plates: may be metal, glass, or plywood. - Initial curing facilities: Temperature-controlled curing box or enclosure capable of maintaining the required range of 16 to 27°C (60 to 80°F) during the entire initial curing period. (fFor concrete with compressive strength of 40 Mpa (6000 psi) or more, the temperature shall be 20 to 26°C (68 to 78°F).
+As an alternative, sand or earth for initial cylinder protection may be used provided that the required temperature range is maintained and the specimens are not damaged.

+• Thermometer: Capable of registering both maximum and minimum temperatures during the initial cure.